-LAC + USC's Information Technology Contingency Plan policy ensures the security of confidential information in the event of any disruption, disaster, or other emergency.
-The policy guides system emergency responses to ensure continuity of operations during emergencies and disaster recovery.
+LAC + USC's Information Technology Contingency Plan ensures the security of confidential information in the event of any disruption, disaster, or other emergency.
+The plan guides system responses to ensure continuity of operations during emergencies and disaster recovery.
 It applies to all technology assets including hardware, software, and applications.
 (IIIC3)

-CONAH identified several themes from CONAH's evaluation tools.
-(IIIC4), (IIIC5) These themes include texts books in the library, NCLEX-RN review database, audio/visual equipment for use in the Simulation Lab, additional supplies and equipment in the Skills Lab, updated educational DVDs and educational videos, media equipment in the classrooms, implementation of the CAMS.
-CONAH addressed these themes as discussed in the following paragraphs.
+CONAH uses the Employee Survey, Program Evaluation Survey, and the Program Resource Needs Report to evaluate and address CONAH's technology needs.
+IE Committee reviews and compiles the findings and identified several recurring themes.
+(IIIC4), (IIIC5), (IIIC2) These included providing more texts books in the library, NCLEX-RN review database, providing audio/visual equipment in the Simulation Lab, additional supplies and equipment in the Skills Lab, updating classroom educational DVDs, videos, media equipment and implementing CAMS college- wide.
+College Governance Committee reviewed the evaluation findings and initiated strategies to resolve deficiencies as indicated.

-The CONAH Library has all SON textbooks currently on reserve in the Library and they are available to students on campus, with older editions being available in the stacks.
+The CONAH Library increased the number SON textbooks on reserve and are available to students while in the library, with older editions being available in the stacks.

-CONAH has attempted to address the need for a NCLEX-RN review database.
-Unfortunately, vendors no longer sell these databases for institutional use, instead requiring students to purchase them individually.
-However, CONAH does provide graduating students with the NLN NCLEX-RN diagnostic exam, the results of which help guide students in preparing for the NCLEX-RN.
+CONAH attempted to address the need for a NCLEX-RN review database to assist students to prepare for the licensure exam.
+However, vendors no longer offer these databases for institutional use, but require students to purchase them individually.
+CONAH does provide graduating students with the NLN NCLEX-RN diagnostic exam, the results of which help guide students in preparing for the exam.

-CONAH is addressing the need for audio/visual recording in the Simulation Lab for debriefing purposes by obtaining the Replay System from CAE Healthcare, Inc. This will allow recording of student simulation exercises for educational review.
+CONAH is in the process of obtaining audio/visual recording equipment to assist with Simulation Lab debriefing.
+This Replay System from CAE Healthcare Inc. will allow recording of student simulation exercises for educational review.

-CONAH has met the need to replace older educational DVDs by posting several College produced educational videos and Taylor's nursing skills videos to LAC's YouTube channel.
-Nursing Reference Center Plus database, which has more than 100 skills related videos imbedded within, is also available to students and faculty.
-Additionally, CONAH is in the process of obtaining Bate's Visual Guide assessment video database.
+CONAH met the need to replace older educational DVDs by posting several College produced educational videos and Taylor's nursing skills videos to LAC's YouTube channel.
+The Nursing Reference Center Plus database, which has more than 100 skills related videos imbedded within, is also available to students and faculty.

-CONAH has upgraded classroom audio/visual equipment.
-CONAH has mounted large screen televisions with computers in each of the major classrooms and has provided internet and network access in the five most commonly used classrooms, along with new lecterns and wireless microphones.
+CONAH upgraded classroom audio/visual equipment.
+CONAH mounted large screen televisions with computers in each of the major classrooms and provided internet and network access in the five most commonly used classrooms, along with new lecterns and wireless microphones.

-To improve accessibility, CAMS is being implemented and has met several milestones.
-CAMS is being used to streamline office and registration processes using the system's application, faculty, and student portals.
-Faculty can now post course materials and grades on CAMS, thereby increasing student access to this information.
-All semesters utilized faculty and student CAMS portals in spring 2018.
+To improve accessibility, CAMS has met several implementation milestones.
+CAMS is currently used to streamline office and registration processes using the system's application, faculty, and student portals.
+Faculty now post course materials and grades on CAMS, thereby increasing student access to this information.
+All semesters used faculty and student portals in spring 2018.
 Full implementation of the Financial Aid portal is pending.